linyaa-kiwi/deqp/README.chadv.markdown

 drawElements Quality Program
 ============================

-This is chadv's fork of dEQP, an OpenGL ES and EGL testsuite, primarily used by Android and Chrome OS.
+This is chadv's fork of dEQP, a testsuite for OpenGL ES, EGL, and Vulkan.
 Go read the upstream [README](https://android.googlesource.com/platform/external/deqp/+/master/README.md) first.

 ## chadv's dEQP